Master's application checklist | Gerald R. Ford School of Public Policy

 A current resume or curriculum vitae must be submitted.
 Applicants who apply online should attach this under the section asking for a resume.
 The resume is uploaded on page 8 of the application under the section titled "Employment History; Resume and Financial Assistance."

-Three letters of recommendation are required and should reflect the academic and, if relevant, job capabilities and experience of the applicant.
+Two letters of recommendation are required (one academic* and one professional) but students may request up to three letters of recommendation as part of the application.
+Letters of recommendation should reflect the academic and, if relevant, job capabilities and experience of the applicant.
 We encourage applicants to submit letters of recommendation electronically—please see the online application for instructions.
 If you have any questions or difficulty submitting your letters of recommendation, please email [email protected].

-All applicants: Please upload an official or unofficial transcript with your online application in ApplyWeb.
-You may also upload additional transcripts from any other institution you attended.
+All applicants should upload an official or unofficial transcript through ApplyWeb.
+You should also upload additional transcripts from any other institution you attended.
 Please note that if you wish to submit more than one transcript, you will need to combine them into one document to upload.
+You can also send transcripts to [email protected]

 An official transcript from your undergraduate degree-granting institution must be submitted to Rackham Graduate School only after an offer of admission is made.
 Visit this link for information on how to submit an official transcript to Rackham Graduate School.